-The island of Bali in Indonesia has 2 official marine protected areas:
+Indonesia most popular tourist island has 2 official marine protected areas:

 The Bali Barat National Park, or West Bali National Park, covers 190 km² of which there are 70 km² of marine protected area including coral reefs and both shallow and deep coastal waters.
 The park, although a protected area for many years, became an officially declared marine park in 1982.
 More recently it has been proposed as a World Heritage Site.

-The park was recognised as an area of natural importance in 1917 when the Council of Bali rulers designated the area a 'Nature Park'.
-It became an Indonesian National Park in 1941 in an effort to protect the Bali minah bird, or starling, which is the only bird endemic to Bali.
+The park was recognised as an area of natural importance in 1917 when the Council of Balinese rulers designated the area a 'Nature Park'.
+It became an Indonesian national park in 1941 in an effort to protect the Bali minah bird, or starling, which is the only bird endemic to the island.
 There are a range of landscapes within the park comprising mangrove forest, coastal forest, monsoon forest, lowland rain forest, savannah and sea grass vegetation types.
 The remains of 4 volcanic mountains dominate the landscape, Gunung Patas being the highest at nearly 1,500 metres.